 - The cat enjoys it

 The list might continue a little more, but you got the point.
-What starts as an accident, becomes self reinforcing as the time passes.
+What starts as an accident becomes self-reinforcing as time passes.

-How to stop a cat from pushing things off surfaces
+How to stop a cat from knocking things off tables

 Once you understand the pattern, you are likely to figure out a plan to stop it.